jtsilverio/article_tuco_figures/README.md

-├── HMM                     HMM fitting and initial parameters search ├── plots                   Scripts to reproduce all plots in the article ├── statistical_tests       Scripts to reproduce all statistical tests in the article ├── suplemental_info        Scripts to reproduce all plots and tables in the supplements └── utils                   Utilitary scripts used in plots and analysis
+├── HMM                     HMM fitting and initial parameters search ├── plots                   Scripts to reproduce all plots in the article ├── statistical_tests       Scripts to reproduce all statistical tests in the article ├── statistical_report      Statistical report that analysed some parameters we used in the main paper ├── suplemental_info        Scripts to reproduce all plots and tables in the supplements └── utils                   Utilitary scripts used in plots and analysis

 ```